muellermichel/Hybrid-Fortran/README.md

 Commercial Support and Consulting
 ---------------------------------
-Commercial support as well as Consulting will be available from June 2013 through [Typhoon Computing](http://typhooncomputing.com) on a per-call basis.
-Please contact me as soon as possible if you're interested in this offering.
+Commercial support as well as Consulting is available through [Typhoon Computing](http://typhooncomputing.com) on a per-call basis.
+Please contact me if you're interested in this offering.

 Documentation and Results
 -------------------------